U0619

 2. 2

-Check live CAN bus data to determine whether the SAS module is visible on the network.
+Check live data to confirm whether the reductant level sensor is reporting on the bus or reads as missing.

 3. 3